kurisu-Contreras/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors
 My first project of JavaScript

 This is my pseudocode